leo-gauravgupta/project1-leo-gauravgupta/README.md

 2) Look and Feel -- I have used the very basic format for this web-site.
 I had plans to plug in the css/bootsrapcdn to make it more presentable, but could not due get a chance.
 I focussed more on the core-structure given the lack of time with me this time.
 Apologies for that.

 Please review this project.
-I will appreciate the feedback or suggestions.
+I will appreciate any feedback or suggestions.

 Thanks,
 Gaurav